Widget-Wrangler/ww/WWBase/Documentation/IntroducingWidgetWrangler.md

 released separately from the web page that hosts them, and are often deployed by end users.

-If you’re reading this blog, you probably know something about Microsoft SharePoint, and this might sound familiar.
+If youâ€™re reading this blog, you probably know something about Microsoft SharePoint, and this might sound familiar.
 A widget is a lot like a web part, only much lighter weight.
 In fact, widgets can easily be hosted in content editor web parts, on a